citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/collection-based-natives.md

 There are three groups of new natives:
 - Natives to get general information about collections
 - Natives to convert between global and local indexes.
 - Natives that are analogues to the existing natives that work with drawable components and props.
-But instead of working with global indexes thy work with collection names and local indexes.
+But instead of working with global indexes they work with collection names and local indexes.

 #### General info natives